SEG2105BC-uOttawa/assignment1-300312824_300221769/README.md

 * design 3 (add code in `/design3` directory).
 Add your code in  `PointCP3.java` .
 * design 5 (add code in `/design6` directory).
 Add your code in  `PointCP5.java` and modify your existing  `PointCP2.java` and  `PointCP3.java` (to adapt them to the new design requirements.

-4. Modify the `PointCPTest` class to allow you to test the designs you have developed.
+4. Modify the `design5.PointCPTest` class to allow you to test the designs you have developed.
 Do a thorough series of tests to ensure your classes work properly.
-You can implement other classes to facilitate the task or add any extar functions to the `PointCPTest` class.
+You can implement other classes to facilitate the task or add any extar functions to the `design5.PointCPTest` class.

 5. Hand in your answers to exercises E26 (table of what you think will be the advantages and disadvantages of each design), and E28-E30 (performance analysis, comparing all three